Data

 Arctic PASSION is supporting Arctic Seas Portal by non-profit Snowchange Cooperative, a network of local and Indigenous communities around the north.
 You can access the Arctic Seas Portal through this link.

-Arctic Landscape Explorer tool
+Arctic Landscape Explorer tool (ALEX)

 Lake Ice Service for Arctic Climate and Safety